Galileo Observing Program Coordinator:

 Submitting for Certification

-This program has a pin and certificate for those who successfully complete all of the required activities.
+This Observing Program has a pin and certificate for those who successfully complete all of the required activities.
 Once you have made the necessary observations and sketches, either send copies of them to the Galileo Program coordinator, or have them reviewed and approved by an officer of your local club.
 Be sure to indicate if your observations were all done using binoculars and unaided eyes (Galileo Binocular Observing Program).
-That officer should then send an email to the Galileo Program coordinator with your name, affiliated society, email, and mailing address.
-Also send the name and address of the person to which the pin and certificate should be sent.
+That officer should then send an email to the Galileo Observing Program Coordinator with your name, affiliated society, email address, and mailing address.
+Also send the name and address of the person to whom the pin and certificate should be sent.